National Cemetery Administration

 On Memorial Day, the cemetery is open from 7:00 a.m. until 7:00 p.m.

-The National Memorial Cemetery of the Pacific has space available for cremated remains.
+The National Memorial Cemetery of the Pacific has space available for cremated remains in the columbarium.
 We may be able to accommodate casketed remains in the same gravesite of previously interred family members.
-Periodically however, burial space may become available due to disinterment from an existing gravesite or for other reasons.
-If burial space is available at the time of request, the cemetery will assign such gravesites or columbarium niches to other eligible Veterans or family members.
+Periodically, however, burial space may become available due to disinterment from an existing gravesite or for other reasons.
+If burial space is available at the time of request, the cemetery will assign a gravesite to an eligible Veteran or family member.
 Since there is no way to know in advance when a gravesite may become available, please contact the cemetery at the time of need to inquire whether space is available.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

-Artificial flowers and potted plants will be permitted on graves during periods when their presence will not interfere with grounds maintenance.
-Potted plants and artificial flowers will be permitted on gravesites only during the period five days before to five days after Easter Sunday, Christmas Day, and "Hana Matsuri" (April 8).
-They will also be permitted from July 12 to August 15 in observance of "O-BON".
-Christmas trees, no matter what size, are not considered potted plants and will not be allowed.
-Floral items and other types of decorations will not be secured to markers or Columbarium walls.
+Potted plants and artificial flowers will be permitted on gravesites only during the period five days before and five days after the following holidays: Easter Sunday, Christmas Day and “Hana Matsuri” (April 8).
+They will also be permitted from July 12 to August 15 in observance of “O-Bon.”
+Christmas trees, no matter what size, are not considered potted plants and are not permitted.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.